-Game Analysis Archives - Sketch House Games Blog https://sketchhousegames.com/blog/category/game-analysis-2/ Insights about some video games, hopefully Fri, 28 Aug 2020 01:02:04 +0000 en-US hourly 1 https://wordpress.org/?v=6.5.3 https://i0.wp.com/sketchhousegames.com/blog/wp-content/uploads/2020/04/cropped-SketchHouseLogo_text.png?fit=32%2C32&ssl=1 Game Analysis Archives - Sketch House Games Blog https://sketchhousegames.com/blog/category/game-analysis-2/ 32 32 193542133 Animal Crossing: New Horizons and Gaining Control https://sketchhousegames.com/blog/2020/animal-crossing-new-horizons-and-gaining-control/?utm_source=rss&utm_medium=rss&utm_campaign=animal-crossing-new-horizons-and-gaining-control https://sketchhousegames.com/blog/2020/animal-crossing-new-horizons-and-gaining-control/#respond Mon, 06 Jul 2020 03:28:25 +0000 http://sketchhousegames.com/blog/?p=34 Hey, let’s talk about Mitzi the cat, and how Animal Crossing: New Horizons abandoned the series’ origins to promote player expression through control.
+Game Analysis Archives - Sketch House Games Blog http://sketchhousegames.com/blog/category/game-analysis-2/ Insights about some video games, hopefully Wed, 04 Sep 2024 22:55:45 +0000 en-US hourly 1 https://wordpress.org/?v=6.5.5 https://i0.wp.com/sketchhousegames.com/blog/wp-content/uploads/2020/04/cropped-SketchHouseLogo_text.png?fit=32%2C32 Game Analysis Archives - Sketch House Games Blog http://sketchhousegames.com/blog/category/game-analysis-2/ 32 32 193542133 Animal Crossing: New Horizons and Gaining Control http://sketchhousegames.com/blog/2020/animal-crossing-new-horizons-and-gaining-control/?utm_source=rss&utm_medium=rss&utm_campaign=animal-crossing-new-horizons-and-gaining-control Mon, 06 Jul 2020 03:28:25 +0000 http://sketchhousegames.com/blog/?p=34 Hey, let’s talk about Mitzi the cat, and how Animal Crossing: New Horizons abandoned the series’ origins to promote player expression through control.

 The post Animal Crossing: New Horizons and Gaining Control appeared first on Sketch House Games Blog.